 After the obligatory “we-are-going-to-cut-this-short-after-the-intro” joke, we talk about how we can be appropriately brief, even in the context of writing epic fantasy.
 Mary offers us some rules of thumb for story brevity in the short fiction she writes, and Howard talks about how he accomplishes the extreme brevity of language required by his comic.
 Dan points out that the shorter you work, the more important your individual words become.

 Audiobook Pick-of-the-Week: Farenheit 451, by Ray Bradbury, narrated by the author

 Writing Prompt: Give us a group of people on a long trip in space, with a problem, which they solve.
 Do it in 150 words.

-This entry was posted on Sunday, January 22nd, 2012 at 5:00 pm and is filed under Editing, Prose.
+This entry was posted on Sunday, January 22nd, 2012 at 5:00 pm and is filed under Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.